MicrosoftDocs/azure-devops-docs/docs/cross-service/end-to-end-traceability.md

 ## Requirements Traceability Matrix

-Requirements traceability is the ability to relate and document two or more phases of a development process, which can then be traced both forward or backward from its origin.
-Requirements traceability help teams to get insights into indicators such as quality of requirements or readiness to ship the requirement.
+Requirements traceability relates and documents two or more phases of a development process, which can then be traced both forward or backward from its origin.
+Requirements traceability provides teams insights into indicators such as quality of requirements or readiness to ship requirements.
 A fundamental aspect of requirements traceability is association of the requirements to test cases, bugs and code changes.

 > [!NOTE]